thomasverrill/feature-finder/README.md

 # feature-finder
-Uses Spotipy library to find all the artists featured on a given artists discography on Spotify.
+Uses Spotipy library to find every artist featured on a given artists discography on Spotify.